StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 ## What Even is This?
 For starters, [Sonic Robo Blast 2](https://srb2.org/) is a 3D Sonic the Hedgehog fangame based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/), and this custom build of SRB2 is based on both of those.

+### I lazily forgot how to fork this build under a

 The Story of Uncapped Revengence Discord the 3rd, or TSoURDt3rd for short, was originally a compilation of both the Uncapped-Revengence branch, by Eidolon, and Discord Rich Presence Support, orignally made by Kart Krew for SRB2 Kart and ported to Vanilla SRB2 by Fafabis.
 However, as time went on, I added my own custom features to SRB2's code, and eventually ported some features over from other repositories, ultimately forming my own unique and custom build of SRB2.